raka747/CS7641notes/RL4 - Game Theory.md

 You can give it any starting sequence (CC, CD, DC, DD) and it will eventually transition to CC state.
 This means it's subgame perfect!

+Pavlov leads to plausible threats!

 ## Computational Folk Theorem

+Given a 2 player, bimatrix game (each player has a separate reward structure), you can build pavlov-like machines for any game.
+And using Pavlov you can construct subgame perfect nash equilibrium for any game in polynomial time.

+- Pavlov if possible
+- If Pavlov is not possible the game is Zero-sum like (solve an LP)
+- At most one player improves

 ## Stochastic Games and Multiagent  RL